bbc/peaks.js/doc/API.md

   // if true, emit cue events on the Peaks instance (see Cue Events)
   emitCueEvents: false,

+  // Enables point markers to be shown on the waveform views
+  enablePoints: true,

+  // Enables segments to be shown on the waveform views
+  enableSegments: true,

   segmentOptions: {
     // Enable segment markers